sainink0309/crashlens/README.md

 - 🔄 **Retry Loops**: Multiple calls with the same prompt
 - 💎 **Expensive Model Usage**: GPT-4/Claude for simple tasks
 - ⚡ **Fallback Storms**: Multiple model switches in one trace

+**Shows:**
+- 🧾 Total AI spend for analyzed period
+- 💰 Potential savings from optimization
+- 📊 Aggregated issues by type and model
+- 🎯 Sample prompts and suggested fixes

 #### 2. **Cost Summary Mode**
 Aggregates costs by route, model, and team: